d-ries/linux-essentials/09_usersandpermissions/01_course.md

 File systems that don't have ACL support via the kernel are still able to get it via the mount option.
 ACL support is added with different methods:
 *	The ACL option in the 4th field of the file /etc/stab
 *	Adding the ACL line in the default mount option field in the superblock of the file system
-*	Adding the ACL option to the mount command when you manually mount file systems When the acl option is not present for your filesystem you can add the acl mount option with the command tune2fs -o.
-For example, you have a usb-stick with a ext4 file system named /dev/sdb1, this is seen in a later chapter.
+*	Adding the ACL option to the mount command when you manually mount the file system

+When the acl option is not present for your filesystem you can add the acl mount option with the command tune2fs -o.
+For example, you have a usb-stick with an ext4 file system named /dev/sdb1, this is seen in a later chapter.
 ```bash
 student@linux-ess:~$ sudo tune2fs -o acl /dev/sdb1
 tune2fs 1.46.5 (30-Dec-2021)
 student@linux-ess:~$ sudo tune2fs -l /dev/sdb1 | grep "mount options"
 Default mount options:    user_xattr acl
 ```
-A second option was to enable acl by adding the acl option in the file /etc/fstab, this automatically acitivates on startup of you system.
+A second option is to enable ACL by adding the acl option in the file /etc/fstab, this automatically acitivates on startup of your system.
 ```bash
 student@linux-ess:~$ cat /etc/fstab
 /dev/sdc1 	/var/stuff 	ext4 	acl 		1 	     2
 ```
-The last option was to enable acls when manually mounting a filesystem.
+The last option is to enable ACLs when manually mounting the filesystem.
 We do not have an entry in the /etc/fstab file with this method.
-This method is only temporary, on restart our mount will be gone.
+This method is only temporary, on restart our mount will be forgotten.
 ```bash
 student@linux-ess:~$ sudo mount -o acl /dev/sdb1 /var/stuff
 ```